 Output

-In this example, we have created the set of even numbers until 10.
-Then we have removed 6 from the set and see what the result is.
+In this example, we have created a set of even numbers until 10.
+Then we removed 6 from the set and saw what the result was.

-If you try to remove an element from the Set which doesn’t exist, then an error is raised.
-Let’s take the example to see this behavior of remove() method.
+If you try to remove an element from the Set that doesn’t exist, an error is raised.
+Let’s take the example to see this remove() method behavior.